yitznewton/freerms/test/README.md

     $ ./test/run_tests.sh

+You can also call tests individually, e.g.

+    $ phpunit test/phpunit/unit/widget/sfWidgetFormDoctrineEnumTest.php

 The test harness omits the Selenium tests by default.
 To run them, you must specify your browser(s) and other settings in `test/phpunit/selenium/FreermsSeleniumTestCase.php`.
 Then do